Asthriona/Asthriona.com/content/blog/anime-page.md

 ```
 ![screenshot of the order of the anime](https://cdn.asthriona.com/i/2024/10/firefox_241025-083636.png)
 After changing the "data" in the template to "currentAnimeList" we get a smaller list with only what is currently being watched.
-this list is in the right order, now we just need to make it pretty and decide what we want to show or not.
+this list is in the right order; now we just need to make it pretty and decide what we want to show or not.

 ```html
 <!-- src/pages/anime.vue -->